Best professional FX traders

 The fund turned out to be quite successful.
-He did achieve double digit returns for most of the years during his trading career and consequently attracted many investors.
-He eventually retired, with his net worth exceeding $2 billion.
+He did achieve double-digit percentage returns for most of the years during his trading career and consequently attracted many investors.
+Stanley eventually retired, with his net worth exceeding $2 billion.

-Bill Lipschutz first started trading when he inherited $12,000 from his grandmother, but over the course of several years, he managed to turn it into more than a billion dollars.
-During the 1980s he worked for Solomon Brothers at the Forex department.
-He turned out to be quite a successful trader in Forex, even earning $300 million in the process.
+Bill Lipschutz first started trading when he inherited $12,000 from his grandmother.
+He managed to turn that money into 250,000 USD.
+However, he lost the entire amount in a single trade.
+That mistake has helped Bill to focus on risk management in his trading career.
+During the 1980s, he worked for Solomon Brothers at the Forex department.
+He turned out to be a great Forex trader.
+During his time in the company, he earned $300 million and gained fame.

 Andrew Kreiger started his trading career back in 1986 when he joined the Bankers Trust.
-At that time, the standard trading limit for employees in that company was set at $50 million.
-However, taking into account his talent and successes, the firm’s management has decided to increase the trading limit for Kreiger to $700 million.
+According to the company's rules, the standard trading limit for traders in that company was set to $50 million.
+Through hard work and dedication, Andrew gained access to managing larger capital.
+After convinced that Andrew was a talented trader, the firm’s management decided to increase the trading limit for Kreiger to $700 million.

 They were not disappointed.
-In fact, in 1987 Andrew Kreiger identified the New Zealand dollar to be very overvalued.
-As a result, he placed short positions for NZD, using 1:400 leverage.
+In fact, in 1987 Andrew Kreiger identified the New Zealand dollar to be highly overvalued.
+He took the opportunity and placed short position for NZD, using 1:400 leverage.
 It goes without saying that this was a quite risky bet.
 Yet, it paid off quite well.
-As the New Zealand dollar fell by 5% against the US dollar, Kreiger has earned $300 million for the firm.
-Later in his life, he also worked for the Quantum Fund with George Soros.
+The New Zealand dollar fell by 5% against the US dollar and Kreiger earned $300 million for the firm.
+Later in his life.

 Paul Tudor Jones

+In 1980, Paul founded his hedge fund named Tudor Investment Corporation and started trading actively.
 Paul Tudor Jones made his name back in 1987 during the stock market crash.
-At that time he held large-sized short positions on the market and after the crash, he made a massive 62% return on those investments.
+At that time, he held large-sized short positions.
+Paul successfully predicted the crash that made him massive returns.

-He is also a top Forex trader.
-In fact, back in 2013, he opened large positions against the Japanese yen.
+Paul is actively investing in various asset classes, including stocks and Forex pairs.
+Back in 2013, he opened large positions against the Japanese yen.
 As the JPY lost ground against the other major currencies, Jones has made a 20% return on investment and expanded his net worth considerably.

-According to him, one of the main secrets of being a successful trader is to have an undying thirst for knowledge and information.
+According to Paul Tudor Jones, one of the main secrets of being a successful trader is to have an undying thirst for knowledge and information.